christreadaway/desmond/README.md

 A simple Mac utility that forces iCloud Messages to keep syncing.
 Inspired by Desmond Hume from *Lost*, who pushed the button every 108 minutes to save the world.

-Except this Desmond pushes every 15 seconds.
+Except Desmond pushes every 15 seconds.

 ---